Will and testament: International wills

 In 1973 an international convention, the Convention providing a Uniform Law on the Form of an International Will, was concluded in the context of UNIDROIT.
-The Convention provided for a universally recognised code of rules under which a will made anywhere, by any person of any nationality, would be valid and enforceable in every country that became a party to the Convention.
+The Convention provided for a universally recognized code of rules under which a will made anywhere, by any person of any nationality, would be valid and enforceable in every country that became a party to the Convention.
 These are known as "international wills".
 It is in force in Australia, Belgium, Bosnia-Herzegovina, Canada (in 9 provinces, not Quebec), Croatia, Cyprus, Ecuador, France, Italy, Libya, Niger, Portugal and Slovenia.
 The Holy See, Iran, Laos, the Russian Federation, Sierra Leone, the United Kingdom, and the United States have signed but not ratified.
 International wills are only valid where the convention applies.
-Although the U.S. has not ratified on behalf of any state, the Uniform law has been enacted in 23 states and the District of Columbia.
+Although the U.S. has not ratified on behalf of any state, the Uniform Law has been enacted in 23 states and the District of Columbia.

-For individuals who own assets in multiple countries and at least one of those countries are not a part of the Convention, it may be appropriate for the person to have multiple wills, one for each country.
+For individuals who own assets in multiple countries and at least one of those countries is not a part of the Convention, it may be appropriate for the person to have multiple wills, one for each country.
 In some nations, multiple wills may be useful to reduce or avoid taxes upon the estate and its assets.
 Care must be taken to avoid accidental revocation of prior wills, avoid conflicts between the wills, and anticipate jurisdictional and choice of law issues that may arise during probate.